Jordi Ochando, PhD

 PhD, De Montfort University

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.

 Below are financial relationships with industry reported by Dr. Ochando during 2022 and/or 2023.
 Please note that this information may differ from information posted on corporate sites due to timing or classification differences.

 - Trained Therapeutix Discovery (TTxD)

-equity ownership valued at greater than 5% of a publicly traded company or any value in a privately held company.
+Equity (Stock or stock options valued at greater than 5% ownership of a publicly traded company or equity of any value in a privately held company)

+Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.